SolemnDave/Static-Website/README.md

 - **Custom Domain Setup:** Integrates Route 53 and ACM for secure HTTPS access via a custom domain.
 - **DynamoDB for View Counter:** Stores page view counts for fast and scalable data retrieval.
 - **Lambda Function for View Counter:** Updates and retrieves view counts from DynamoDB for efficient tracking.
+- **IAM:** Manages access to AWS resources securely.
+- **CloudWatch:** Monitors and logs the infrastructure and application performance.

 ## Tech Stack